fictiontoreality/dsrp/README.md

 - Private keys
 - User IDs (if privacy-sensitive)

+See [SECURITY.md](SECURITY.md) for more security tips.

+## Performance and Profiling

+See [PROFILING.md](PROFILING.md) for a performance profiling and optimization guide, including how to optimize Argon2id parameters via benchmarking.

 ## Additional Resources

 - **Examples**: See [examples/srp.dart](examples/srp.dart) for a complete authentication flow